 After 20 years without any studies, the scientific community appears to have renewed its interest in psilacetin.
 As an easier to synthesize and less expensive alternative prodrug to psilocin, psilacetin could change the landscape of psychedelic drug therapy.
 This work is also important because of the increasing numbers of recreational drug users who are consuming the chemical despite virtually no information about its chemical or biological properties.

 Any therapeutic uses of psilacetin are only speculative at this time, based solely on experience reports.
 There are many uncontrolled variables woven into these reports, including set, setting, dosage, and purity of the compounds.
-Further study of the pharmacology of pure psilacetin will lead to a better understanding of how formulating specific combinations of molecules can lead to more effective targeted therapies.
+Further study of the pharmacology of pure psilacetin will lead to a better understanding of how formulating specific combinations of molecules can lead to formulations.